szabgab/real-szabgab.github.io/politics.md

 * [Antisemitism & the Internet: Coded Hate Speech in Online Memetics](https://vimeo.com/517984855)

+* [Harvard surrenders to the antisemites](https://www.jns.org/opinion/harvard-surrenders-to-the-antisemites/) by Jonathan S. Tobin  (the Kenneth Roth case)

 * [Damour massacre](https://en.wikipedia.org/wiki/Damour_massacre)
 On January 20 in 1976, Palestinian terrorists massacred hundreds of innocent Lebanese Christians in Damour, Lebanon 🇱🇧.
 They gang-raped the women and shot the babies at close range.
 The PLO ethnically cleansed the town and took possession.